gabiseabra/redux-saga-test-factory/README.md

 ## Async tests

-The saga test runner handles plain, async and generator tests.
+The saga test runner handles plain, async and generator test functions.
 Async and plain functions get handled as usual by the test runner's `it` while generators get some special treatment.

-When a saga test's `it` block is a generator function it iterates over the saga and receives its yielded effects, and then yields something back in response.
+When a saga test's `it` block is a generator function, it iterates over the saga and receives its yielded effects, and then yields something back in response.

 ```js
 // ...